-The Quick Record function can be disabled for a particular button type using Key Profiles (Section 19.4).
+The Quick Record function can be disabled for a particular button type using Key Profiles (Section 18.16).

-For palette buttons, the quick record function works slightly differently to pressing <Record> followed by the button because a mask is automatically applied.
-See Storing a Palette (Section 8.2.2).
+For palette buttons, the quick record function works slightly differently to pressing <Record> followed by the button.
+See Storing a Palette.

-5.2.4 Legends and Picture Legends
+5.14 Legends and Picture Legends

-All controls can have legends set to remind you what they do.
-These can be text or image files, or you can draw your own picture legends.
+All touch buttons can have legends set to remind you what they do.
+In addition, you can draw picture legends on the buttons.
 To do this, select [Set Legend] then press [Picture].
 A drawing space will open on the touch screen for you to draw the legend.
 There is also a library of pictures to choose from including popular gobo designs.